somedatapacket/docs.humio.com/content/configuration/_index.md

 MAX_STATE_LIMIT=20000

+# The maximum allowed value for the "limit" parameter on timechart (and bucket)
+MAX_SERIES_LIMIT=50

+# The maximum allowed number of points in a timechart (or bucket result)
+# When this is hit the result will become approximate and discard input.
+MAX_BUCKET_POINTS=10000

 # SECONDARY_DATA_DIRECTORY enables using a secondary file system to
 # store segment files.
 When to move the files is controlled by
 # PRIMARY_STORAGE_PERCENTAGE